iondv/framework/docs/en/2_system_description/platform_configuration/deploy_modules.md

    }
 }
 ```
-##  Setting of container assignment when creating the nested object
+##  Setting the container assignment when creating the nested object

-For cases when it is necessary to assign a value for an attribute by reference, not when saving an object, but when creating, specify the setting for the class that contains the assigned value in the `deploy.json` file of the application:
+For cases when it is necessary to assign a value for an attribute by reference, when creating an object, specify the setting for the class that contains the assigned value in the `deploy.json` file of the application:

 ```
 "registry": {